MPFGlaser/ApartmentComplexUtilityApp/docs/risk-assessment.md

 To mitigate this, the application should be hosted in multiple datacentres in different locations.
 This ensures that if one datacentre loses power, the application can still be accessed from another datacentre. <br>
 If deemed worth the cost, the choice could be made to go with a specific hosting provider that ensures back-up power in case of a power outage. <br>

-## Advisories
+## Advice

-In order to provide a good application on all fronts, the following advisories should be followed:
+In order to provide a good application on all fronts, the following advisories should be followed, in no particular order:

 - Implement 2FA, enforce use for all sensitive roles (anything beyond a normal tenant).
 - Implement data validation on all endpoints.